-The Director of Employee Relations or designate shall convene a meeting, which would include the Commissioner and appropriate management and union representatives, within fifteen (15) working days from the date on which the grievance is received by the Director of Employee Relations or designate.
-The written decision shall be delivered to the Chief Steward within five (5) working days from the date on which the meeting was held under Step 2.
+The Director of Employee Relations or designate shall convene a meeting, which would include the Commissioner and appropriate management, and a maximum of four (4) union representatives

+(to be chosen from the grievance committee and the area steward), and the grievor, within fifteen (15) working days from the date on which the grievance is received by the Director of Employee Relations or designate.
+The written decision shall be delivered to the Chief Steward within five (5) working days from the date on which the meeting was held under Step 2."